jackhumbert/in_world_navigation/readme.md

 # In-World Navigation

 This mod displays in-world holographic arrows for quest/point of interest navigation, mirroring the dots in the minimap.
+They're currently displayed all of the time, but will eventually be configurable.

 ![preview](preview.jpg)